hikemalliday/froakbot-website-frontend/README.md

 The QueryCards are not created yet (these will be the cards I render from the backend fetched results)

-The cards on the home page link to the same pages, which I have dubbed 'Views' in the project.
+The cards on the home page link to the same pages, which I will call 'Views' for this readme.
 The 'Views' are just the main components / pages, which are handled by react-router-dom.

 Every active 'View' brings up a 'Filters' button, and each 'View' has its own modal.